 NavigationDropdown Menu: The navigation bar at the top of the screenThere is a menu icon in the upper left of the screen.
 Tap this and a menu appears just below the icon.
 This menu has links to VERSIONS, which is a page that describes the different versions of the Dashboard, HELP which is a link to this document, WOS HOME which is a link to the Washington Ornithological Society website and eBIRD which is a link to the eBird websiteNorthwest Portal.

-Map: The map is a Google map and you zoom and pan the same as you do for any Google map.
-Click on a marker and information about that marker will appear.
+Map: The map is a Google map and you zoom, using the + and - in the lower right corner, and pan the same as you do for any Google map.
+Click on a red or green tear-drop marker and information about that marker will appear.

 Print sightings: Above the sightings list is a print button.
 This takes the contents of the list and places those contents in a popup window.
 You can then use the browser's print function to print the contents of the popup.
 If you are using IE or Edge, you can right click on the popup contents.
 That should cause a menu box to appear and you can choose the print function from the box.

 Recency: You may select the number of days of sightings from the drop-down list.
 The default setting is 14 days.The Dashboard lists eBird sightings from the last 14 days.